 I have recently read a recommendation to invest only once a quarter instead of more frequently.
-I think investing every quarter is bad advice and I want to explain why in this article.
+Investing every quarter is bad advice, and I want to explain why in this article.

-As I have a lot of data on my hands, I figured the best way to provide it would be to run simulations.
+As I have a lot of data, I figured the best way to provide it would be to run simulations.
 And so I did!